Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Introduction

-Though the GARCH model can account for conditional heteroskedasticity, empirical studies have shown that it exhibits high persistence in its conditional variance, leading to a nearly non-stationary volatility process.
-Identified by \citet{GARCH1990} and examined by \citet{IGARCH2004}, the main reason for this phenomenon is that the GARCH model cannot account for the structural changes in a multi-state TS.
-To resolve this issue, \citet{MSARCH19941} and \cite{MSARCH19942} propose the Markov-switching (MS)-ARCH model and \citet{MSGARCH1996} generalizes it to MS-GARCH.
-Specifically, a hidden Markov chain is employed to assign a state to each time point and model switches between the states, generating a state path along on the time scale.
-Different states imply different GARCH structures; in other words, estimation of the GARCH parameters becomes path-dependent.
-The path is an unobservable latent variable and needs be integrated out in the estimating the GARCH parameters.
-In the framework of likelihood-based approaches, it would require summing over exponentially many possible paths \citep{MSGARCH1996} and can be computationally unfeasible. \citet{MSGARCH2014} employs a Markov Chain Expectation Maximization (MC-EM) approach for estimating parameters in the MS GARCH model. \citet{MSGARCH2010} propose a MCMC method in the Bayesian framework, but it can be slow in convergence.
-Recent methods focus on efficient sampling of the path and states.
-For example, \citet{MSGARCH2012} introduce a Viterbi-based technique to sample the hidden states; \citet{MSCPGARCH2014} propose a particle MCMC algorithm for GARCH models subject to either structural breaks or regime switching; and \citet{MSGARCH2016} propose a multiple-try and multiple-trial Metropolis algorithm that samples the state variables based on the Forward Filtering Backward Sampling (FFBS) techniques.
+Though the GARCH process and its variants, including the CO-GARCH process, account for the conditional heteroskedasticity, studies by \citet{lamoureux1990persistence, IGARCH2004, bauwens2014bayesian} and others have shown that volatility predictions by GARCH-type models may fail to capture the true variation in the presence of regime changes in the volatility dynamics.
+To solve this issue, \citet{MSGARCH1996} developed Markov-switching GARCH (MS-GARCH) model that employs a hidden discrete Markov chain to assign a state to each time point.
+This model generates a temporal state path to allow variations in volatility.
+Regarding the inferences for the MS-GARCH models, since the state path is unobservable whereas the GARCH model parameters are state dependent, regular likelihood-based approaches require summing over exponentially many possible paths and can be computationally unfeasible.
+Several alternatives exist that can deal with the problem more efficiently.
+For example, the collapsing procedures \citep{kim1994dynamic, MSGARCH1996, dueker1997markov, klaassen2002improving} based on simplified versions of the MS-GARCH model incorporates recombination mechanisms of the state space are popular approaches. \citet{MSGARCH2004} developed a new MS-GARCH model that is analytically tractable and allows the derivation of stationarity condition and the process properties. \citet{MSGARCH2014} employed a Markov Chain Expectation Maximization (MC-EM) approach. \citet{MSGARCH2010} proposed a Bayesian MCMC method but it can be slow in convergence.
+Recent methods focus on efficient sampling of state paths. \citet{MSGARCH2012} introduced a Viterbi-based technique to sample state paths; \citet{MSCPGARCH2014} proposed a particle MCMC algorithm; \citet{MSGARCH2016} used a multi-point sampler in combination with the forward filtering backward sampling technique.
+Both the likelihood-based and the MCMC estimations have been implemented in software, such as the R package \texttt{MSGARCH} \citep{ardia2019markov}, to facilitate the applications of MS-GARCH models in practice.